 LVT 2015 wh

-LVT 2015 r 2012 wh 2011 rosé Bought by Stéphane Vedeau of La Ferme du Mont in 2010.
-Very good white.
-Reds quite full on, but have vigour.
+The reds are quite full on, but have vigour.
+The 2016 Valréas red was a **** STGT wine, true to its place, with a fine accumulation of different details.
 There is now a Châteauneuf-du-Pape red called Urgonien 1.14, and the 2015 of this 4,000 bottle production was a solid and striking ***** wine, with 23% Mourvèdre a good, strong influence.

 LVT 2015 r 2015 wh Organic vineyards at Valréas, Rasteau, Beaumes-de-Venise and Ventoux.
 Her partner is Gilles Phetisson of Domaine de Lumian.
-Fair quality; the 2015 Valréas white rose to being a well wrapped **** wine
+Fair quality; the 2015 Valréas white rose to being a well wrapped **** wine, the 2015 Valréas red a tangy ***(*) wine.
+There is also a good Ventoux red from the north side of the Giant, the 2015 a ***(*) wine

 LVT 2015 r Coolly fruited red from sandy soils.
 Now organic.
 The 2015 Côtes du Rhône Cuvée St-Antoine red was **** wine with a sound heart